MAsuamah/book-it/README.md

 When the search engine is loaded, you are presented with options to
 * `Search for Books`
 * `Login/Signup`
-*  Use an input field to search for books and a `Submit Search` button.
+*  Use an input field to search for books with a `Submit Search` button.

 ![screencapture-masuamah-book-it-herokuapp-2021-07-17-16_16_35](https://user-images.githubusercontent.com/77217156/126048488-31b84463-a810-4fab-9282-9e407fd19484.png)